Design-Dude/ddLocale/README.md

 ## Inline usage

 Static elements can be translatable too.
-> Unlike use via scripting, the inline solution **IS** recursive, as long as placeholders are defined!
+> Unlike use via scripting, the inline solution **IS** recursive, as long as necessary placeholders are defined!

 Place the ```key``` inside a ```t``` attribute and ```ddLocale``` will place the translation in the ```innerHTML```.
 ```